gohilnihar07/Samsungpdtraining/README.md

      This involves using Boolean algebra rules and laws to simplify logical expressions.
 Karnaugh maps and Quine-McCluskey methods can be used to find the minimal representation of logic functions.<br>
      Example, assign y=a?(b?c:(c?a:0)):(!c) <br>
      <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/17922903b53a0439a60ec1edd1eafed0444c7b28/DAY%203/Comb_boolean_logic_opt_example.jpg"><br>
+     Here also we can say that the optimized version will take less area.
      <br>
 It's important to note that optimization can involve trade-offs between different design parameters like area, power, timing, etc. So designers need to consider their specific requirements and constraints to strike the right balance<br>
 Modern digital design tools and software use a combination of these techniques to automatically optimize digital circuits, taking into account the target technology (e.g., CMOS, FPGA), design constraints, and objectives.